iambb5445/MiniSTS/README.md

 The cards in MiniStS are defined by combining actions, targets, and status effects.

 To create a card, a factory method of that card should be added to `CardRepo` in `card.py`.
 The rest of this section includes description of different components required to define a card and example card definitions.

-#### Values

-The values object in the game is used to define any values used in card definition or enemy behavior.
-The values can be defined to be upgradable (be changed to another value when the card is upgraded), or sample a random distribution.
-The following value types are currently supported in the game:

-- ConstValue: A value with a constant amount.
-- UpgradableOnce: A value that can be upgraded at most once to a new amount.
-- LinearUpgradable: A value that can be linearly increased or decreased through upgrading.
-The value can be upgraded any number of times.
-(Used for cards such as `Searing Blow`)
-- RandomUniformRange: A value that is sampled randomly from a uniform range.
-The value is deterministic, and it can be `peek`ed at without changing its internal state.

-A new value type can be defined as long it implements a set of functions:

-- get: Get the amount of this value.
-Any random value should be sampled again with this funciton is called.
-- peek: Get the amount of this value without changing its internal state.
-Any random value should return the same amount whenever it's peeked at, until it's sampled with get.
-- negative: The amount of this value times -1.
-- upgrade: Upgrade the value.
-Some values do not react to this function in any way.

-#### Actions

-MiniStS uses a set of actions both for enemy behavior and for card effects, such as `DealAttackDamage`, `GainBlock`, `DiscardCard`, `ApplyStatus`.
-The existing actions are located in the `actions` directory.
-There are three action types in the game:
-- Actions requiring an agent target (i.e. player or enemy), such as `DealAttackDamage` or `GainBlock` actions.
-- Actions requiring a card target, such as `DiscardCard` or `Exhause` actions.
-- Actions not requiring any targets, such as `DrawCard`or `AddMana` actions.

-To define a new action, it should implement the `play` function.
-The `play` function has the following input arguments:
-- `by`: the agent who have performed this action
-- `game_state`: the state of the game including player's deck, ascention level, etc.
-- `battle_state`: the state of the battle including turn number, enemies, card piles (hand, draw, discard, etc).
-- [only for targeting actions] `target`: the target of this action, which can be an agent or a card based on whether this action is a `AgentTargetedAction` or a `CardTargetedAction`.

 #### Example: Bash